-The problem occurred during the second half of the swim, when I started to get bored of drafting my swimmer and thought I should try to improve my positioning.
-So, I looked up and saw that there was about 20 yards of open water between the swimmer I was behind and the next group of swimmers.
+Unfortunately, during the second half of the swim, I started to get bored with drafting my swimmer and decided to try to improve my positioning.
+So, I looked up and saw about 20 yards of open water between the swimmer I was behind and the next group of swimmers.
 That didn’t seem very far, so I struck out solo for the next group.
-As soon as I got parallel with my formerly-drafted swimmer, I learned the following: (a) I really had been drafting for the past 400 meters, (b) Drafting really works, in that swimming by yourself is way, way, harder than cruising along in someone else’s wake, and (c) Catching up to swimmers who are 20 yards ahead of you and who are probably much better swimmers than you are is probably not a great idea.
+As soon as I got parallel with my formerly-drafted swimmer, I learned three new things: (1) I really had been drafting for the past 400 meters, (2) Drafting really works, in that swimming by yourself is way, way, harder than cruising along in someone else’s wake, and (3) Catching up to swimmers who are 20 yards ahead of you and who are probably much better swimmers than you are is probably not a great idea.

-I swam like the dickens for a few minutes, got to within 10 yards, and found myself right between the two packs of swimmers with no one to draft and feeling more than a little tired from all the sudden exertion.
-I briefly toyed with the idea of simply floating for a few seconds to let my original drafter catch up to me so I could start drafting him again, decided that would be just too embarrassing for words, and so I redoubled my efforts for the next few minutes and with a sigh of relief found the welcome site of bubbles in the water just in front of me, indicating the feet of the person in the rear of the next pack.
+I swam like the dickens for a few minutes and found myself right between the two packs of swimmers with no one to draft and feeling quite tired from the sudden exertion.
+I briefly toyed with the idea of stopping and floating to let my original swimmer catch up to me so I could start drafting him again, decided that would be too embarrassing, and so I redoubled my efforts and after a few minutes found the welcome site of bubbles in the water just in front of me, indicating the feet of the person in the rear of the next pack.
 I resolved to draft this person all the way to the beach, and even beyond if possible.

 So that was the swim portion.
 The next phase was the run.
 I got into the transition area, found my shoes, realized I hadn’t untied them before the race and the laces were in a knot, finally got them untied, pulled my socks on, got my shoes on, and stumbled off into the run.
-While 2.5 miles is not normally a very challenging distance, this course was along the beach in sand and, of course, I’d just spent 20 minutes or so swimming.
+While 2.5 miles is not normally a very challenging distance, this course was along a sandy beach and, of course, I’d just spent 20 minutes or so swimming.
 Basically, the run was totally horrible and I could not wait for it to be over.
-There was nothing redeeming about it in the slightest.

 The third leg was the paddling, and by the time I arrived back into the transition area I was utterly spent.
-I struggled with my shoes, my socks, took a drink of gatorade, and finally hoisted my boat onto my shoulders and dragged my sorry behind off toward the water.
+I struggled with my shoes, my socks, took a drink of gatorade, and finally hoisted my boat onto my shoulders and slogged off toward the water.

 To my surprise and delight, my Molokai canoe training finally made its first appearance of the day.
 Despite the fact that I was really tired, as soon as I was in my boat and paddling my body responded as if to say, “You are tired.
 And yet you are paddling.
 So what else is new?”
 Plus, I knew it was only 2.5 miles of paddling, all within Kailua Bay.
 Duck soup.

 It was interesting to examine my times by various portions of the race (Swimming, T1, Run, T2, Paddle).
-Basically, my transitions were terrible, I’m one of the worst out of the whole bunch.
+Basically, my transitions were terrible, I was one of the worst of the 119.
 It looks like I was reading the Saturday paper out there or something.
 My only competitive leg was the paddle.
 But, in retrospect, I guess that makes sense because that was the only leg that I actually had some training for.